When you start working here there will be a lot for you to take in. This is some useful information that will help you to feel at home quicker.

 If you're moving to Leeds to work at the University, we can help you with staff accommodation.

-If you're starting a research job with us, you might find the guidance on the employment of researchers useful.
+If you're starting a research job with us, you might find the information on support for researchers useful.

 Equality and inclusion